High-Piched-Noobs/moreheadsounds/README.md

 ## Support

-For support and more information, visit the plugin's official page or contact the author.
+For support and more information, visit the plugin's official page or contact the authors.